 Amsterdam’s best… (IMHO):

-- Coffee: I haven’t been to an awful lot of coffee places in Amsterdam, but Caffè Il Momento (Centre) and De Wasserette (De Pijp) serve brilliant lattes
+- Coffee: I haven’t been to an awful lot of coffee places in Amsterdam, but Caffè Il Momento, Bocca (both in the city centre), De Wasserette (De Pijp) serve brilliant lattes

 - Dutch apple pie: Winkel 43

 - Museum: difficult to pick one, but the Rijksmuseum is probably a good start for an introduction into Dutch art and history